jrouly/pre-commit-hooks/pre_commit_hooks/scalafmt/README.md

      └ pre_commit_hooks/scalafmt-examples/confs/default/WhitespaceIsLava.scala
    ...
    ```
+6. You'll also want to manually download the linux binary from the [scalafmt release page](https://github.com/scalameta/scalafmt/releases), name it `scalafmt-linux-version`, place it in the scalafmt directory, and make it executable
-1. Add the new `scalafmt` versions to git, e.g.:
+7. Add the new `scalafmt` versions to git, e.g.:
     ```shell
     $ git add scalafmt-*
     ```
-1. Commit and push a PR
+8. Commit and push a PR

 # Resources